Soccer for 3 & 4-year-olds (Fun Games)

 What equipment does a child need to start playing?

 Soccer cleats and shin guards are the only specialized gear needed.
-Other than that, generic sports gear (t-shirt, shorts, etc.) is suitable.
+Also, generic sports gear (t-shirt, shorts, etc.) is suitable.

 Does a child need to know the rules of soccer before starting?

-No. It definitely helps if they have an interest or knowledge of the sport and its rules but it’s not a necessity.
+No. It helps if they have an interest or knowledge of the sport and its rules, but it’s unnecessary.
 They will learn as they play.

-Here are some high-quality training equipment pieces you’ll need for the soccer drills later on.
-If you’re on a budget get the set of balls – if not, I highly recommend getting multiple individual balls for the best enjoyment and longevity.
+Here is some high-quality training equipment for the soccer drills later.
+If you’re on a budget, get the set of balls – if not, I highly recommend getting multiple individual balls for the best enjoyment and longevity.

 You might have some of the gear already.
 If not, I highly recommend these;